B. F. Skinner: Behaviorism

 Skinner referred to his approach to the study of behavior as radical behaviorism, which originated in the early 1900s as a reaction to depth psychology and other traditional forms of psychology, which often had difficulty making predictions that could be tested experimentally.
 This philosophy of behavioral science assumes that behavior is a consequence of environmental histories of reinforcement (see applied behavior analysis).
 In his words:

+Especially in understanding how reinforcement and punishment shape behavior, B.F.
+Skinner’s research on operant conditioning has had a large impact on the field of psychology.
+Skinner developed the Skinner box, which highlighted how carefully controlled environments could be used to observe learning procession accurately.
+Operant principles apply not only to the behavior of animals but also to human contexts such as therapy, education, and the workplace.
+Modern research continues to expand upon these ideas.
+Operant conditioning remains one of the central frameworks for interpreting how consequences impact actions in the future.

 Foundations of Skinner's behaviorism

 Skinner's ideas about behaviorism were largely set forth in his first book, The Behavior of Organisms (1938).
 Here, he gives a systematic description of the manner in which environmental variables control behavior.
 He distinguished two sorts of behavior which are controlled in different ways: